 On September 28, 2023, certain of our officers and employees were allocated 985,750 free shares (AGA) in the aggregate, the vesting of which is subject to certain conditions.
-Subject to remaining employed with us, each such officer or employee's free shares (AGA) will be vested as follows: (i) 50% at the end of a two-year period from the allocation date, (ii) 25% at the end of a four-year period from the allocation date.
+Subject to remaining employed with us, each such officer or employee's free shares (AGA) will be vested as follows: (i) 50% at the end of a two-year period from the allocation date, (ii) 25% at the end of a three-year period from the allocation date and (iii) 25% at the end of a four-year period from the allocation date.
 Of the 985,750 free shares (AGA), 254,250 free shares (AGA) are subject to an additional vesting condition of the successful completion of this offering raising at least \$200 million in gross proceeds.